 - 3 garlic cloves, minced

-- Sesame seeds, for sprinkling
+- Sesame seeds, for topping

-Divide among plates or bowls and top with sesame seeds.
-Serve.
+Divide among plates or bowls and serve.